lowrycito/handbook/pages/study-manual-general-handbook-8-elders-quorum.md

   * Plan how to strengthen quorum members (including prospective elders) and their families.

-  * Plan how to help accomplish the work of salvation and exaltation.
+  * Plan how to help accomplish God’s work of salvation and exaltation.

   * Coordinate missionary work and temple and family history work.

-  * Respond to counsel and assignments from the bishop.
+  * Respond to counsel and assignments from the bishop and stake leaders.

   * Respond to assignments from ward council meetings.